How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 Consider:

 Use descriptive details.
 Brief dialogue can bring a story to life.
-Just make sure any inside jokes are explained enough so your guests can follow along.
+Just make sure inside jokes are explained enough so guests can follow along.

-Mention the ways he has helped you grow
+- Mention how he has helped you grow

-Recognise the small things others might not see
+- Recognise the quiet strengths others might not see

 Specific gratitude feels powerful and sincere.
-This is often the part guests remember most.
+It is often the part guests remember most.

 4. Speak About Your Future

-A wedding speech is not just about the past.
+A wedding speech is not only about the past.
 It is about what lies ahead.

 You might talk about:

-This is where your speech moves from storytelling to commitment.
+This is where your speech moves from storytelling into commitment.

 5. Keep It Concise